 Who is Dave Tobin and does he really know cars?

-Dave Tobin operates Collector Car Consultants, LLC from the Finger Lakes Region of New York – Spencer, NY to be specific, a few miles south of Ithaca and just 20 minutes away from Watkins Glen, NY and Watkins Glen International Raceway.
+Dave Tobin operates Tobin Motor Works, LLC in Horseheads, NY.
+Just a few miles south of Watkins Glen, NY and Watkins Glen International Raceway.

-Collector Car Consultants offers sales consulting, marketing, appraisals and auction representation of vintage and classic automobiles.
+Tobin Motor Works is a specialty car dealership offering sales, consignment and brokerage services for enthusiast and collector cars of all types, especially Mercedes-Benz and other European marques.
+At Tobin Motor Works Dave also offers sales consulting, marketing, appraisals and auction representation of collectible automobiles.
 He specializes in buying and selling interesting, rare classic and collector cars for clients world wide.

 “All my life I have read about and researched cars and the companies that manufacture them.
 Cars are what I’m generally thinking about when I go to bed at night, I’m thinking about them when I wake up in the morning, they’re what I talk about at dinner parties (just ask my friends) and now they’re what I surround myself with everyday at work.”